-Up to three (3) additional points for any of the below that apply to the CRP.
+Up to 3 additional points for any of the below that apply to the CRP.

-- Three (3) points if the CRP was adopted by a Local Government that has an active designation for any of the following programs:
+- 3 points if the CRP was adopted by a Local Government that has an active Plan First designation from DCA. - 3 points if the CRP was adopted by a Local Government that has an active Revitalization Area Strategy designation from DCA. - Up to 3 points: - 1 point if the Local Government solicited public input and engagement during CRP creation prior to the day of adoption. - 2 points if the CRP includes both of the following:

-- PlanFirst

-- Revitalization Area Strategy

-- Rural Zone

-• Up to three (3) points:

-- One (1) point if the Local Government solicited public input and engagement during CRP creation prior to the day of adoption. - Two (2) points if the CRP includes both of the following: - an assessment of the targeted area's existing infrastructure - Designates implementation measures.
+- an assessment of the targeted area's existing infrastructure - Designates implementation measures.

+References:

-- Revitalization Area Strategy designated communities list posted to the DCA website - PlanFirst designation list posted to the DCA website - Rural Zone designations posted to the DCA website
+- RAS Designated Communities list posted to the DCA website - Plan First Designation list posted to the DCA website

-- A PDF of the full Community Revitalization Plan. - Map of CRP's targeted area clearly marked with location of proposed development. - Either: - Direct evidence of Local Government approval or re-approval (e.g., Local Government resolution or meeting minutes) occurring within the required timeframe; or - Signed letter from Local Government representative confirming the date of the Local Government's official adoption or re-adoption of the CRP within the required timeframe. - If the Local Government is not a "Qualified Local Government" as defined in GA Code § 50-8-2 at the time of Application Submission, evidence that it was a Qualified Local Government at any time between November 1, 2023 and Application Submission. - Either (if applicable): - Direct evidence of public input and engagement (e.g., advertisements of public meetings, agendas, sign-in sheets); or - Signed letter from representative of entity responsible for CRP summarizing the CRP's public input and engagement process
+- A PDF of the full Community Revitalization Plan. - Map of CRP's targeted area clearly marked with location of proposed development. - Either: - \circ Direct evidence of Local Government approval or re-approval (e.g., Local Government resolution or meeting minutes) occurring within the required timeframe; or - Signed letter from Local Government representative confirming the date of the Local Government's official approval or re-approval of the CRP within the required timeframe. - Either (if applicable): - Direct evidence of public input and engagement (e.g., advertisements of public meetings, agendas, sign-in sheets); or - Signed letter from representative of entity responsible for CRP summarizing the CRP's public input and engagement process

-B. Community Transformation - Up to 3 Points
+B. Community Transformation - 3 Points